Simple Pantry Solutions: Cayenne

 Cayenne contains a compound called capsaicin, which provides hot, mouthwatering (or mouth-burning depending on your taste buds) flavor and purported health benefits.
 In fact, capsaicin cream is sold as a nonprescription medicine for the relief of nerve pain.
 It seems to work by reducing a chemical involved in transmitting pain signals to the brain.

 What Are the Healthy Uses for Cayenne?
+TOP

 Medical research suggests that cayenne may have the following health-promoting abilities: